bwsw/sj-platform/SJDocs/source/Tutorial.rst

 Now you can create streams that will be used by the instances of input, processing, output and fallback-output modules.

-First, we will create output streams of the input module:
+First, we create output streams of the input module:

-- sflow-avro — the stream for correctly parsed sFlow records;
+- *'sflow-avro'* — the stream for correctly parsed sFlow records;
-- sflow-fallback — the stream for incorrect inputs.
+- *'sflow-fallback'* — the stream for incorrect inputs.

 Run the following commands::

  curl --request POST "http://$address/v1/streams" -H 'Content-Type: application/json' --data "@api-json/streams/sflow-avro.json"
  curl --request POST "http://$address/v1/streams" -H 'Content-Type: application/json' --data "@api-json/streams/sflow-fallback.json"

-To create output streams of the processing module that will be used for keeping information about:
+Secondly, we create output streams of the processing module to keep information about:

 1) traffic for the source IP,
 2) traffic between the source IP and destination::